asyncapi/website/pages/blog/2023-summary.md

   src="/img/posts/2023-summary/referred-by-Twitter.webp"
 />

 Although the decline is shallow, I'm not extremely worried.
-Most top tweets for this year were appreciation tweets balanced up with technical tweets.
-Additionally, we don't use any paid services, and having any additional investment in this platform is not worth it, at least for now.
+Most top tweets for this year were appreciation tweets balanced with technical tweets.
+We don't use advertising because we don't consider the X/Twitter platform worth additional investment.

 #### YouTube